The Forerunner

 The Gerasene Demoniac

 5 Then they came to the other side of the sea, to the territory of the Gerasenes.
-2 Now as soon as Jesus stepped out of the boat, a man with an unclean spirit came out from the tombs and met him.
+2 Now as soon as Jesus stepped out of the boat, a man with an unclean spirit emerged from the tombs and met him.
 3 This man1 was now living among the tombs; and no longer was anyone able to restrain him, not even with a chain 4 (for he had often been bound with shackles and chains, but had torn the chains apart and broken the shackles in pieces; and no one was strong enough to subdue him).
 5 Moreover, all night and all day—both among the tombs and in the mountains—he would cry out and gash himself with stones.
 6 Now when he saw Jesus from afar, he ran up and knelt down before him; 7 and crying out with a loud voice, he said, “Jesus, Son of the Most High God, why have you come?2 I implore you by God: Do not torment me!”
 8 (For Jesus had been saying to him, “You unclean spirit, come out of the man!”)
 9 Then Jesus asked him, “What is your name?”
 So he said to him, “My name is Legion; for we are many.”
 10 Then the spirit began to beg him repeatedly3 that he would not send them away from that region.
-11 Now a large herd of pigs was feeding on a nearby hillside.
-12 So the demons4 pleaded with him, saying, “Send us over to the pigs so that we can enter them.”
-13 Then he gave them permission; and coming out of the man, the unclean spirits entered the pigs; and the herd—about two thousand in number—rushed down a steep slope into the sea and drowned.5
+11 Now a large herd of pigs was feeding on a nearby hillside, 12 and the spirits4 pleaded with him, saying, “Send us over to the pigs so that we can enter them.”
+13 Then he allowed them to do so; and coming out of the man, the unclean spirits entered the pigs; and the herd—about two thousand in number—rushed down a steep slope into the sea and drowned.5

 14 Then the men who were feeding the pigs ran off and spread the news of these things in the city and the neighboring villages.
 So the people went out to see what had happened.
 15 And they came to Jesus and saw the man who had been possessed by the demons sitting down, clothed, and in his right mind—the very one who had had the legion; and they were gripped with fear.
 16 Then the men who had seen what happened to the demon-possessed man told the people about it, and about the pigs as well.
 17 So they all began pleading with Jesus, that he would leave their territory.
 18 Now as he was getting into the boat, the man who had been possessed by the demons begged him that he might remain with him.
 19 But Jesus would not let him; instead, he said to the man, “Go home to your people and tell them what great things the Lord has done for you, and how he has shown you mercy.”6 20 So the man departed and began proclaiming in Decapolis all that Jesus had done for him; and everyone stood amazed.